plone/training/mastering_plone/anatomy.rst

     Unfortunately, only few people started to use Zope 3, nobody migrated to Zope 3 because nobody knew how.

     But there were many useful things in Zope 3 that people wanted to use in Zope 2, thus the Zope community adapted some parts so that they could use them in Zope 2.
-    Sometimes, a wrapper of some sort was necessary, these usually are being provided by packages from the :py:mod:`five` namespace.
+    Sometimes, a wrapper of some sort was necessary, these usually are being provided by packages from the :mod:`five` namespace.
 (Zope 2 + Zope 3 = "five")

     To make the history complete, since people stayed on Zope 2, the Zope community renamed Zope 3 to Bluebream, so that people would not think that Zope 3 was the future.
 It wasn't anymore.